 The Group operates a vertically integrated heat and power generation and distribution and supply business that depends upon the use of brown coal as a primary fuel source.
-The Group uses brown coal as a primary fuel in its heat and power plants.
+The Group uses brown coal in its heat and power plants as a primary fuel.
 Brown coal produces significantly more emissions, most notably CO2, than other primary fuel sources, such as natural gas or nuclear fuel.
-If brown coal-fired heat and power generating activities become subject to increasing public and political opposition, as they have on occasions in the past, the Group's business could be negatively affected.
-For instance, the Group could face increased costs of burning brown coal as a primary fuel source, in selling the power produced from brown coal, or as a result of potentially adverse environmental regulations, increased taxes, fees or fines, or private lawsuits against the Group.
-The Group may be adversely affected not only by measures that directly impede the use of brown coal in heat or power production, but also by measures that promote other fuel sources or alternative technologies for heat and power production (such as renewable energy).
+If brown coal-fired heat and power generating activities become subject to increasing public and political opposition, as they have on occasions in the past, the Group could face increased costs in burning brown coal as a primary fuel source, as well as in selling the power produced from brown coal, as a result of potentially adverse environmental regulations, increased taxes, fees or fines, or private lawsuits against the Group.
+The Group may be adversely affected not only by measures that directly impede use of brown coal in heat or power production, but also by measures that promote other fuel sources or alternative technologies for heat and power production (such as renewable energies).